AGTMADCAT/TGNS/docs/README.md

 ### Plugin Dependency Graph:
 <img src="./PluginsAssociationProcessed.svg">

 A plugin dependency graph based on the lua file names and referenced Shine.Plugin objects.
-Note that some file names are repeated like server or client which cause multiple connections.
+Note that some file names are repeated like server or client which collapse together into one node (you can also see multiple connections between) nodes.

 ### How files were (crudely) generated:
 Note these dependencies are generate from parsing the file looking for "Shine.Plugins" string in each file and will produce false positives when commentted code is found.
 Linux command line below: